Alexminator99/sys_daemon/README.md

 ### Run service

-Once arhives are generated, we can install the service by following the next steps:
+Once archives are generated, we can install the service by following the next steps:

 - Inside file `file_chkc.service` change **path_to_executable** with the directory where the logger is placed
 - Copy `file_chkd.service` inside directory */etc/systemd/system/*: